vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 - `BrowsD_R`: Outside corner of the right brow moving down

-We apply a small procedural offset to the blendshapes' coefficients to prevent sleepy or crazy eye lids.
-We've detailed how the blendshapes change in value as your eyes move.
+We apply a small procedural offset to the blendshape coefficients to prevent sleepy or crazy eye lids:

 - If you are looking straight ahead: The `EyeBlink` and `EyeOpen` coefficients will be `0`.
 - If your eyes begin to look upward: `EyeBlink`, `EyeOpen`, and `BrowsU` start changing in value, reaching the values of `-1`, `1`, and `0.5` respectively at `16.3` degrees.
 This will have the effect of raising your lids and brows as you look upward.
 - If your eyes begin to look downward: `EyeBlink` and `EyeOpen` start changing in value. `EyeBlink` reaches a value of `0.5` at `32` degrees. `EyeOpen` will reach a value of `0.5` at 27 degrees.
 This will have the effect of lowering your lids as you look downward.

-Tweaks to your blendshapes can be made in your 3D modeling tool, or directly in the FST file.
+Tweaks to your blendshapes can be made with a 3D modeling tool, or directly in your avatar's FST file.
 In the FST file, blendshapes are defined with the syntax:

 <div class="block">
     bs = [blendshape constant] = [your key/blendshape name] = [value between 0 and 1]